Find What Your Plant Is Telling You

 Losing Variegation (Reversion)

-Is your variegated plant turning all green?
-Learn why reversion happens and the steps you can take to encourage and maintain beautiful, colorful foliage.
+Is your prized variegated plant turning green?
+Understand why plants revert and how to encourage more colorful leaves.

 Sunburn / Leaf Scorch